omeka/classic-enduser/docs/GettingStarted/Hosting_Suggestions.md

 -   [1and1](http://www.1and1.com)
 -   [Siteground](http://www.siteground.com)

-You may also wish to try Softaculous AMPPS <http://www.ampps.com>, which creates a virtual website environment on your local computer, complete with databases, so that you can build your website offline or share it within an organization.
+You may also wish to try [Softaculous AMPPS](http://www.ampps.com), which creates a virtual website environment on your local computer, complete with databases, so that you can build your website offline or share it within an organization.